The Benefactors Room is located within Norwich Castle which was built by the Normans over 900 year ago

 Ceremonies take place on the hour from 10am to 4pm on Tuesdays, Thursdays, Fridays and Saturdays, 12pm to 4pm on Wednesdays, and 2pm and 3pm on Sundays

-The capacity of the Benefactors Room is 50 people.
-This includes the two witnesses, photographer and bridesmaids, but excluding the couple and two registrars.
+The capacity is for 50 people which includes the two witnesses and a photographer if you are having one, but does not include the couple and the two registrars.

 The couple and their best man and bridesmaids should arrive 15 minutes before the ceremony begins.
 Your guests should also arrive 15 minutes before the ceremony and wait in the dedicated waiting room.

 If your bridal car is no larger than a people carrier you can drive over the bridge and park by the Castle entrance.
 However, due to space and weight restrictions, if your bridal car exceeds this size you will have to be dropped off at the bottom of the bridge.

 If you don’t want to be seen by your partner or by your guests before the ceremony you will need to enter the Castle through the security door to the right hand side of the main entrance.
 There is a screened off area with a sofa for you to use.
 If you plan on entering the ceremony together you can wait in the Benefactors Room.